 "I would not object!
 I would not object!" protested Shadursky.
-"Suppose you let me become acquainted with your friend."

 "You?
 Well-" And Kovroff considered; "if you wish.
 Why not?
 Only I warn you, first, if you are going to buy, buy quickly, for my friend can't wait; and secondly, keep the matter a complete secret, for very unpleasant results might follow."